laixintao/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER | UWSGI_OPT_CHEAPER

-``help``: set the initial number of processes to spawn in cheaper mode
+``help``: 设置the initial number of processes to spawn in cheaper mode